massacresIV/PF1EE/docs/srd/races/versatile-lineages/changelings.md

 ---

 ## Changeling Details
-To play a character with a Changeling heritage, first select your race, just like you would for any character.
-You gain hit points, type, size, speed, languages, heritage traits, and other abilities from that race.
-Then, instead of choosing a heritage from those normally available to that race, apply your chosen Changeling heritage.
-You gain all the features from your Changeling heritage, some of which might modify or replace statistics, abilities, or traits from your race.
+To play a character with a Changeling lineage, first select your race, just like you would for any character.
+You gain hit points, type, size, speed, languages, lineage traits, and other abilities from that race.
+Then, instead of choosing a lineage from those normally available to that race, apply your chosen Changeling lineage.
+You gain all the features from your Changeling lineage, some of which might modify or replace statistics, abilities, or traits from your race.

-**When you apply a Changeling heritage, you gain the Changeling subtype,** while retaining any racial subtypes, creature size, and racial traits associated with your base race (e.g., Dwarf, Elf, Human).
+**When you apply a Changeling lineage, you gain the Changeling subtype,** while retaining any racial subtypes, creature size, and racial traits associated with your base race (e.g., Dwarf, Elf, Human).

-Since a Changeling heritage is a heritage, you can only apply one, and you cannot take another heritage in addition to your Changeling heritage.
+Since a Changeling lineage is a lineage, you can only apply one, and you cannot take another lineage in addition to your Changeling lineage.

-When selecting heritage traits, you can choose from those available to your race as well as those available to your Changeling heritage.
+When selecting lineage traits, you can choose from those available to your race as well as those available to your Changeling lineage.

 ---

 ### Hagborn
 Marked by eerie insight and an unsettling presence, Hagborn Changelings bear the legacy of their monstrous mothers.
 Their blood hums with foul magic and whispers secrets in the dark.
-Hagborn gain the following Heritage Traits:
+Hagborn gain the following lineage Traits:

 - **Hag-Touched:** Born of a mortal and a hag, the Hagborn inherit unnatural insight and a strange charm, but their monstrous blood weakens their vitality.
 They gain +2 Wisdom, +2 Charisma, –2 Constitution, and a +2 bonus to one other ability score of their choice, except Wisdom or Charisma.